Annette M. Holba

 About Dr. Holba

-An encyclopedia of communication ethics. (forthcoming 2017).
-Peter Lang Publishing.
+An encyclopedia of communication ethics.
+(2017, Peter Lang Publishing).
 (Coedited with Ronald C. Arnett and Susan Mancino).

 Transformative leisure: A philosophy of communication.
 (2013, Marquette University Press).